augustogeog/BRGeoETL/README.md

 # BRGeoETL

-Python package for ETL routines to create and maintain a database with spatial and socioeconomic data from Brazilian official sources
+Python package to build and maintain a spatial database with data from Brazilian official sources.